The Art Law Review: India

-Further, through Section 57 of the Copyright Act, the author of a work has the right to assert the authorship of the work even after assignment of the copyright to the work; he or she has a right to limit the distortion or mutilation of his or her work or to seek damages for the distortion.
-For a contract of assignment to be valid, it has to be made in compliance with the moral rights of the author of work granted to it under Section 57 of the Copyright Act.
+Further, the author of a work has the right to assert the authorship of the work even after assignment of the copyright to the work; he or she has a right to limit the distortion or mutilation of his or her work or to seek damages for the distortion.
+For a contract of assignment to be valid, it must be made in compliance with the moral rights of the author of work granted to it under Section 57.

 ii Resale rights

-The concept of resale rights, provided under Article 14 of the Berne Convention, which grants 'droit de suite' in works of art and manuscripts by granting the author the inalienable right to an interest in any sale of the work subsequent to the first transfer by the author of the work, has been incorporated in the Copyright Act.
+The concept of resale rights, provided under Article 14 of the Berne Convention, which grants 'droit de suite' in works of art and manuscripts by granting the author the inalienable right to an interest in any sale of the work after the first transfer by the author of the work, has been incorporated into the Copyright Act.

 iii Economic rights